Computation of the taut, the veering and the Teichm\"uller polynomials: Structures associated to a transverse taut triangulation

 We construct train tracks in $\mathcal{B}$ dual to the triangulation $(F,E)$ by gluing together ``ordinary" train tracks in individual triangles of that triangulation.
 We restrict the class of train tracks that we allow in those triangles.
 The train tracks that we allow are called \emph{triangular}. \begin{definition} Let $f$ be an ideal triangle.
 By a \emph{triangular train track} in~$f$ we mean a graph $\tau_f \subset f$ with four vertices and three edges, such that\begin{itemize} \item one vertex $v$ is in the interior of $f$ and the remaining three vertices are at the midpoints of the three edges in the boundary of $f$, one for each edge, \item for each vertex $v'$ different than $v$ there is an edge joining $v$ and $v'$, \item all edges are $C^1$-embedded, \item there is a well-defined tangent line to $\tau_f$ at $v$. \end{itemize} See Figure \ref{fig:triangle_train_track}.
-We call the vertex $v$ in the interior of $f$ a \emph{face switch} of~$\tau_f$, and the remaining vertices --- its \emph{edge switches}.
-The edges of $\tau_f$ are called \emph{half-branches}.
-We say that a half-branch is \emph{dual} to an edge $e$ in the boundary of~$f$ if its edge switch is the midpoint of $e$. \end{definition}
+We call the vertex $v$ in the interior of $f$ a \emph{switch} of~$\tau_f$.
+The edges of~$\tau_f$ are called \emph{half-branches}.
+Each half-branch has one \emph{switch endpoint} and one \emph{edge endpoint}. \end{definition}

-Every half-branch has one endpoint being a face switch, and the other --- an edge switch.
-A tangent line to $\tau_f$ at a face switch $v$ distinguishes two \emph{sides} of $v$.
-Two half-branches are on different sides of $v$ if an only if the path contained in $\tau_f$ which joins their edge switches is smooth.
+A tangent line to $\tau_f$ at a switch $v$ distinguishes two \emph{sides} of $v$.
+Two half-branches are on different sides of $v$ if an only if the path contained in $\tau_f$ which joins their edge endpoints is smooth.
 A switch~$v$ has one half-branch on one side and two on the other.
 We call the half-branch which is the unique half-branch on one side of $v$ the \emph{large half-branch} of $\tau_f$.
-The remaining two half-branches are called \emph{small half-branches} of $\tau_f$.
+The remaining two half-branches are called \emph{small half-branches} of~$\tau_f$.
+The switch of $\tau_f$ determines a relation of the form